elliot-malcolm/GreenHouse/To-Do.md

     [] Trefle API for plant info
     [] Public List page to showcase garden
     [] Plant Health History - page to add "Health History" dated data to plant object

+        // get all plant_type -> arrayreducer for all objects + sagawatcher fetch plant_type info
+        // loop through reducer to display "type" only in dropdown
+        // selection of type inserts full info into local state + other info